LITERACY EXCELLENCE PROGRAM

 As many as one in five students have dyslexia (ranging in severity).

 Many people who are dyslexic are of average to above average intelligence.

 Students with dyslexia NEED a unique style of reading instruction.

 Undiagnosed or without special instruction, dyslexia can lead to frustration, school failure, and low self-esteem.

 At Central, we do not diagnose Dyslexia.
 Some of our students have been tested and diagnosed at the Fundamental Learning Center in Wichita, Kansas.
 At CCS, however, we DO screen struggling students for dyslexic tendencies (with parent approval, of course) and offer our services to students who fit a dyslexic profile.

-Central Christian’s Literacy Excellence Program uses two explicit, structured, instructional curriculums, Alphabetic Phonics and Multisensory Reading and Spelling, for students with dyslexia who are enrolled in the program.
-Mrs. Staci Unruh has been trained as a Literacy Intervention Specialist and directs the program.
-Mrs. Kim Lambert is also a Literacy Intervention Specialist and teaches in the program.
+Central Christian’s Literacy Excellence Program uses two explicit, structured, instructional curriculums, Alphabetic Phonics and Multisensory Reading and Spelling, for students with dyslexia or dyslexic tendencies who are enrolled in the program.
+Mrs. Kim Lambert directs the program.
+She and another teacher have been trained as Literacy Intervention Specialists and lead students through the program.

 In order to cover the added costs of this specialized instruction, the school board has determined the following fees.
 These fees cover the salaries for the instructors along with additional materials needed.